Posts

 Image

 Could it be considered ironic that someone who is clinically depressed also considers themselves to be rather optimistic?
 It's a new season and I am pleased to say that after a couple of months on a new antidepressant medication, I don't feel like a pile of human garbage all the time!
 Isn't that keen?
-As a fairly goal oritented person, I'm also on a mission this year to help destigmatize mental health issues.
+As a fairly goal oriented person, I'm also on a mission this year to help de-stigmatize mental health issues.
 We'll talk more about that soon.
 David wants to tell you that your mental health matters # It's no secret that I have had a bit of a tough year.
 Though in recent months I have certainly been less forthright about my struggles, the lingering silence of my life and career as a (hopefully) blooming writer has also been somewhat of an indication.
 It's hard to interact with others, whether personally or professionally, when one can barely get through the day.
-In the last year or so, I have struggled signficantly to feel happy, to feel purpose, to find direc
+In the last year or so, I have struggled significantly to feel happy, to feel purpose, to find dire

 New Hair, Who Dis?